 Given that mind is a fleeting artifact of particular configurations of matter, one would expect skepticism toward eternal mind to be far more pervasive than skepticism toward eternal matter.
-Yet that is not the case.
 Instead, people are hypnotically drawn to the notion of eternal mind like moths to a flame.

 More striking still, people attribute to mind the astounding ability to create matter, despite our having witnessed only the reverse, matter generating mind.
 According to the Gospel of Thomas (saying number 29), Jesus gasped, “If the flesh came into being because of spirit, that is a marvel, but if spirit came into being because of the body, that is a marvel of marvels.”

-[ii] The reason turtles and tortoises (and lobsters) live so long is that they do not degrade their telomeres the way humans and most animals do.
-The telomeres are the material that terminates the ends of strands of DNA, analogous to the little plastic tips on shoelaces.
-Material is pulled from telomeres to repair damaged DNA during replication, but once the telomeres are exhausted (on average after about 50 replications), the DNA cannot be as readily repaired.
+The reason turtles and tortoises (and lobsters) live so long is that they don’t degrade their telomeres the way humans and most other animals do.
+Telomeres are the material that terminates the ends of strands of DNA, analogous to the little plastic tips on shoelaces.
+Material is pulled from telomeres to repair damaged DNA during replication.
+Once the telomeres are exhausted (after about 50 replications), the DNA can’t be as readily repaired.
 Thus we accumulate damage as we age.